AlenaGM/Chat-React/README.md

-# Comment Form
+# React Comment Form 💬

-React Comment-Form component 💬.
+The React Comment Form is a customizable component that adds comment functionality to your React application.
+Easily integrate this form into your project to allow users to leave feedback, reviews, or comments.

 ## Demo

-[React Comment-Form]
+[React Comment Form]

 ## Result